StackExchange/blackbox/README.md

 BlackBox
 ========

-Safely store secrets in Git/Hg.
+Safely store secrets in a VCS repo (i.e. Git or Mercurial).
 These commands make it easy for you to GPG encrypt specific files in a repo so they are "encrypted at rest" in your repository.
 However, the scripts make it easy to decrypt them when you need to view or edit them,